SACRAMENTO, Calif. -- Dan is no longer to be confused with Dave.

 But O'Brien changed his practice schedule to include 1,500's in workouts once a week for the past few months.
 He is confident he will score in the 8,800's in this meet, and one day set another world record with a mark over 9,000.

 "I came to grips with the 1,500 this year," said O'Brien.
-"I realize to win the gold medal at the Olympic Games or World Championships, I don't have to be great at it, but I have to be good.
+"I realize to win the gold medal at the Olympics or World Championships, I don't have to be great at it, but I have to be good.

 "I don't think it was a mental block.
 I just didn't do the work."

-Mike Keller, O'Brien's coach, said that's the biggest difference in O'Brien.
-The party animal days and long nights are over.
+Mike Keller, O'Brien's coach, said that's the biggest difference.
+O'Brien's party animal days and long nights are over.

 O'Brien no longer survives just on athletic talent, but has become a technician.
 A month ago, O'Brien (13.47) beat Roger Kingdom (13.48) in the 110-meter hurdles, possibly the first time a decathlon world-record holder beat a two-time Olympic champion in his specialty.